GUIDELINES AND RECOMMENDATIONS FOR BIOLOGY MAJORS

 2) Keep in touch with your advisor throughout the year so you can be aware of any scheduling changes that are being planned for the following semester or year which might affect you.
 Success favors the prepared mind.

 3) Plan your schedule so that you complete the 200-level courses required for your B.S. degree (Biodiversity, Principles of Genetics and Introductory Seminar for Biology Majors) by the end of your second year.
-Biodiversity and Introductory Seminar should be taken in the same semester (co-requisites).
+Population Biology and Introductory Seminar should be taken in the same semester (co-requisites).
 Upper-level biology classes are not scheduled so as to minimize conflicts with 100- and 200-level courses because these courses are often prerequisites for 300- and 400-level courses.
 Students who wait until their junior or even senior year to take a 200-level course in biology often encounter significant scheduling problems with upper-level biology classes or physics.
 Biology Senior Seminar is only offered in the fall semester.

 5) If you plan to take a course at another university and transfer the credit, make sure you check with your Biology Department advisor as well as the registrar.
 A four-credit biology or chemistry course from another college or university will transfer if you receive a grade of C or above and you have received approval from the registrar’s office prior to beginning the academic work at the other school.